ACM20121 Certificate II in Animal Care (HSC)

 • Certificate IV in Veterinary Nursing

-Please note TTI only offers the Certificate III Wildlife and Exhibited Animal Care.
-The other qualifications can be completed at other Registered Training Organisations.
+Please note Taronga Training Institute only offers the ACM30321 Certificate III in Wildlife and Exhibited Animal Care.
+The other qualifications listed above can be completed at other registered training organisations.

 Please refer to Australian Training Sector website for further details on available courses.